-Epilepsy Ontario has sent a pre-budget submission to the provincial government, asking for $11 million dollars over 4 years, province-wide, to fund epilepsy education programs at Community Epilepsy Agencies.
-This would allow local agencies to continue and expand their education programs, including seizure first aid and when to go, and not to go, to the ER following a seizure.
-We would also be able to provide education programs in those parts of the province without a local agency.
+Epilepsy Ontario has sent a pre-budget submission to the provincial government, asking for $11.9 million dollars over 4 years, province-wide, to fund epilepsy education and support programs at Community Epilepsy Agencies.
+This would allow local agencies to continue and expand their education programs, including seizure first aid and when to go, and not to go, to the ER following a seizure, and to provide support to clients who have complex needs.
+We would also be able to start providing programs in those parts of the province without a local agency.